libkeepass/pykeepass/doc/source/index.rst

 Tests
 -----

-To run them issue :code:`python tests/tests.py`
+To run them issue :code:`python -m unittest discover` in the repository.

 Indices and tables
 ==================